odisha-ml/OdishaMLSchool/docs/mini-projects/FDP2022/mp4/readme.md

 ## Proposed Approach

 1. Study the Odia dialects and find the major dialects such as:
-   Sambalpuri Odia,
+   * Sambalpuri Odia,
-   Ganjami Odia,
+   * Ganjami Odia,
-   Cuttacki Odia,
+   * Cuttacki Odia,
-   Desiya Odia,
+   * Desiya Odia,
-   Baleswari Odia
+   * Baleswari Odia

 2. Collect monolingual data from various sources such as website, Books, Magazines, News paper using different computing techniques such as data scraping, OCR.
 The number of sentences required from each dialect is 1,000 approx.

-3. Preprocess the data to remove unnecessary noise, filter the data, verify by human native speaker experts.
+3. Preprocess the data to remove unnecessary noise, filter the data, verify by human native speaker experts:
-   Noise patterns
+   * Noise patterns,
-   Duplications
+   * Duplications,
-   Stop word
+   * Stop word,
-   Spelling errors
+   * Spelling errors,
-   Mixed form usage
+   * Mixed form usage

 4. Filter categories